Master-csm/Data-Science-Project/README.md

 # Data-Science-Project
-Gender prediction and classification for Olympics using machine learning.
+Gender classification for Olympics using machine learning.